Food Systems & Leadership Training for Teens

 Program Description:

 CITs participate in a four-week program focusing on counselor skill development.
 The first two weeks include a series of workshops on counseling skills as well as time with campers.
 The second two weeks are spent with camper groups to apply learning and practice skills.
 Opportunities for 1-on-1 and group check-ins are included throughout the entire program.
 CITs participate in a self-reflexive evaluation process with the CIT Instructor at the end of their time at camp.
-The training weeks occur during the first two weeks of camp; CITs may select any other sessions during the summer to complete their two practice weeks.
+The training weeks occur during the second two weeks of camp; CITs may select any other sessions during the summer to complete their two practice weeks.

 Program Description:

 CITs participate in a four-week program focusing on counselor skill development.
 The first two weeks include a series of workshops on counseling skills as well as time with campers.
 The second two weeks are spent with camper groups to apply learning and practice skills.
 Opportunities for 1-on-1 and group check-ins are included throughout the entire program.
 CITs participate in a self-reflexive evaluation process with the CIT Instructor at the end of their time at camp.
-The training weeks occur during the first two weeks of camp; CITs may select any other sessions during the summer to complete their two practice weeks.
+The training weeks occur during the second two weeks of camp; CITs may select any other sessions during the summer to complete their two practice weeks.

 Topics Covered In Training Weeks: